tech-cow/snake/README.md

 </p>

-> replica again, not my stuff, coding improving and learning new API
+> replica again, not my stuff, code improving and learning new API

 ## Dev Goals